jaalto/project--windows-emacs-client-for-firefox/README.rst

 Installation
 ------------

-0. Configue Emacs to be on "server mode".
+0. Configure Emacs to be on "server mode".
 See
    `Emacs Wiki <http://www.emacswiki.org/emacs/EmacsClient>`_
    for mor einformation.
 Basicly add this to ``~/.emacs`` ::